Aliases for RNF168 Gene

 GeneCards Summary for RNF168 Gene

 RNF168 (Ring Finger Protein 168, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
 Diseases associated with RNF168 include riddle syndrome.
-GO annotations related to this gene include chromatin binding and histone binding.
+Among its related pathways are Cell Cycle, Mitotic and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include chromatin binding and ubiquitin-protein transferase activity.

 UniProtKB/Swiss-Prot for RNF168 Gene